akshat46/FlyingFox/README.md

 Some of the code, namely urlbar and popups CSS are slighltly edited versions of the ones from [Material Fox](https://github.com/muckSponge/MaterialFox).

 All the icons are from [Remix Icons](https://remixicon.com/)

+## Customization
+add the boolean "Color.Reshading" to about:config for the original FlyingFox color mask.